Beyond Lebesgue and Baire IV: Density topologies and a converse Steinhaus-Weil Theorem: Steinhaus-Weil-like properties

-\textbf{Proof.} As $\mathcal{B}$ comprises open sets, the Vitali covering lemma applies (see [Bru, \S 6.3-4]), and implies that the measure $ \mu $ obeys a density theorem (cf. [Kuc, Th.
+\textbf{Proof.} As $\mathcal{\beta }$ comprises open sets, the Vitali covering lemma applies (see [Bru, \S 6.3-4]), and implies that the measure $\mu $ obeys a density theorem (that $\mu $-almost all points of a measurable set are density points -- cf. [Kuc, Th.
 3.5.1]).
 So by results of Martin [Mar, Cor.
 4.4], the family $\mathcal{D}_{\mu }$ of sets all of whose points have (outer) density 1 are $\mu $-measurable, and form a topology on $ G$ [Mar, Th.
 4.1]$.$ It is a Baire topology, by [Mar, Cor.
 4.13].
 It refines $\mathcal{T}_{d}$: the points of any open set have density 1, because the differentiation basis consists of open sets, and these all are $\mu $ -non-null. $\square $

+\textbf{Remark.} The assumption of regularity subsumed in $\mu \in \mathcal{P}(G)$ is critical; in its absence the density theorem may fail: see [Kha, Ch.8 Th.
+1], where for $\mu $ non-regular there is a $\mu $ -measurable set with just one density point.